+The same components of the cell can be seen as in the description of the principle in the following sections.
 The generator can be seen on the left side of the cell, which feeds the measurement signal into the inner circuit of the shielded cable/connector.
 This is defined as a coaxial cable whose impedance can be easily adapted to the average impedance of the test object.

 The connector itself is a 2-pin HV connector.
 The two lines are interconnected for measurement.
-The plug is mounted in an adapter, which, in reality, corresponds to a unit, e.g. the air conditioning system in an electric vehicle.
+The plug is mounted in an adapter, which, in reality, corresponds to a unit, e.g., the air conditioning system in an electric vehicle.
 If possible, the external shape of the adapter should not deviate too much from the plug in order to avoid jumps in the impedance of the outer circuit.